[UPDATE – 09/29/17 : 3 More things you are doing wrong on LinkedIn]

 One more thing: remove some connections.

-Of course this is a short list, I can’t wait to learn from you.
-How do you deal with your social interactions and engagement?
+Of course, this is a short list, I can’t wait to learn from you.
+How do you deal with your social interactions on LinkedIn?
 Let me know in the comment section below.